Tsirelson's problem and an embedding theorem for groups arising from non-local games: Pictures for groups generated by involutions

 \subsection{Pictures as planar graphs}

-By a curve, we shall mean the image of a piecewise-smooth function $\gamma$ from a closed interval $[a,b]$ (where $a < b$) to either the plane or the sphere.
+By a curve, we shall mean the image of an piecewise (regular) real-analytic function\footnote{Using real-analytic curves has some advantages in streamlining the following definitions; for instance, we can use the fact that two real-analytic curves intersect in at most finitely many points.
+However, the arguments in the subsequent sections also work with other formal definitions of pictures, such as the definition in \cite{Sh07} using smooth curves and ``fat'' vertices.} $\gamma$ from a closed interval $[a,b]$ (where $a < b$) to either the plane or the sphere.
 A curve $\gamma$ is \emph{simple} if $\gamma(s) \neq \gamma(t)$ for all $a \leq s < t \leq b$, except possibly when $s=a$ and $t=b$.
 The points $\gamma(a)$ and $\gamma(b)$ are called the endpoints of the curve.
 A curve has either one or two endpoints; if $\gamma(a) =\gamma(b)$ then the curve is said to be \emph{closed}.
 A connected region (in the plane or on the sphere) is \emph{simple} if its boundary is a simple closed curve. \begin{defn} A \emph{picture} is a collection $(V,E,\mcD)$, where \begin{enumerate}[(a)] \item $\mcD$ is a closed simple region, \item $V$ is a finite collection of points, called \emph{vertices}, in $\mcD$, \item $E$ is a finite collection of simple curves, called \emph{edges}, in $\mcD$, and \item for all edges $e \in E$ and points $p$ of $e$, \begin{enumerate}[(i)] \item if $e$ is not closed and $p$ is an endpoint of $e$, then either $p \in V$, or $p$ belongs to the boundary of $\mcD$ and is not the endpoint of any other edge; \item if $e$ is closed and $p$ is an endpoint of $e$, then $p$ does not belong to the boundary of $\mcD$; \item if $p$ is not an endpoint of $e$, then $p \not\in V$, and $p$ does not belong to any other edge or the boundary of $\mcD$. \end{enumerate} \end{enumerate} If an edge $e$ contains a vertex $v$, then we say that $e$ and $v$ are \emph{incident}.
 If $e$ contains a point of the boundary of $\mcD$, then we say that $e$ is \emph{incident with the boundary}.
 A picture is \emph{closed} if no edges are incident with the boundary of $\mcD$.
 The \emph{size} of a $G$-picture $\mcP$ is the number of vertices in $\mcP$. \end{defn} According to this definition, a picture is a type of planar embedding of a graph, albeit a graph where we can have multiple edges between vertices, loops at a vertex, and even closed loops which are not incident to any vertex.
 From this point of view, the boundary of $\mcD$ can be regarded as a special type of vertex; if we think of the picture as drawn on a sphere, then this vertex would naturally be drawn at infinity.
 An illustration of these two equivalent points of view is shown in Figure \ref{F:specialvertex}.
 However, it is more convenient not to include the boundary of $\mcD$ in the vertex set of a picture, and we stick with the convention of treating the boundary separately.
 In particular, the picture in Figure \ref{F:specialvertex} has size $7$.